Accompanying materials of The Art of 9x9 Go:

 Why Only 2 Games Played

 Both players are very strong in 19x19 and 9x9.
 In fact, only one game is enough to reveal how many points Black will win.
 The second game (to be reviewed) serves as a confirmation that Black can win by 4 points.
 This is because both players can count correctly the resulting scores of both sides for every single move played, and can choose the best move in 9x9 as the answer to the previous move.
-Playing more games is just the waste of their time and effort.
+Playing more games would just be a waste of their time and effort.

 Background

-It was in 1968, when Black was Naoki Miyamoto, 8 dan, who had just won the Kansai Ki-in Championship in 1967; he was the strongest player at that time (Lee Changho's master Cho Hunhyun was still nobody in Japan).
+It was in 1968, when Black was Naoki Miyamoto, 8 dan, who had just won the Kansai Ki-in Championship? in 1967; he was the strongest player at that time (Lee Changho's master Cho Hunhyun was still nobody in Japan).
 His writings were composed and translated to a unique book called The Breakthrough to Shodan, which was published a few years later.
 He became 9 dan one year later.
 He prefers simplicity and globalization.

 White was famous Go Seigen 9 dan, who won the Old Meijin title in 1962 and the Okura Prize in 1967, one year before this match.
 He is Father of Openning & Influence and one of the three greatest 19x19 go players of all times.
 He prefers complexity and modernization.